MCP Servers

 Windows PowerShell:

-The bootstrap clones the repo to ~/mcp-orchestrator, runs npm install and npm run build, then starts the server.
+The bootstrap clones the repo to ~/porch, runs npm install and npm run build, registers the porch CLI globally, then starts the server.
+It will prompt for optional tools (uv, cloudflared) and encrypted secrets setup.

 Mac & Linux (manual, after clone):